Arkansas Lemon Laws

 Lemon Law in Arkansas

-The state of Arkansas states laws in regards to lemon vehicles.
+The state of Arkansas states laws in regard to lemon vehicles.
 These vehicles are those that have defects that alter the market value of the motor vehicle or alter the safety of the driver or passenger.
-These normally include break problems, engine problems, and seatbelt defects.
+These normally include brake problems, engine problems, and seatbelt defects.

-All lemon cases are to pass through a third-party for efficiency.
-A third-party often includes an attorney at law.
+All lemon cases are to pass through a third party for efficiency.
+A third party often includes an attorney at law.
 Because paperwork can be so extensive, an attorney is required under a majority of circumstances.
-Under this law the manufacturer, dealer, or agent if legally required to compensation and repair the motor vehicle.
+Under this law the manufacturer, dealer, or agent if legally required to compensate and repair the motor vehicle.

 Covered Vehicles

 Only certain motor vehicles qualify for lemon compensation in Arkansas.
-These include motor vehicles that are have been leased or purchased in the state of Arkansas as well as those that are register in the state of Arkansas.
-All other motor vehicle will not be covered by Arkansas lemon law.
+These include motor vehicles that have been leased or purchased in the state of Arkansas as well as those that are registered in the state of Arkansas.
+All other motor vehicles will not be covered by Arkansas lemon law.

 All motor vehicles must be under the manufacturer’s express warranty of two years or be under the first twenty-four thousand miles of use.
 Whichever occurs last will be considered.